blitzcodes/es6-watch/README.md

 For building ES6 libraries or Node modules which you need to have pre-compiled to es5 for consumption.

+This leverages gulp, babel, browserify, and optionally eslint, focused on JS development solely.

+## Process

-Add paths/root sources to the .es6sources.json to bundle and compile your es6 with source maps.
+Add paths/root sources to the ```.es6src.json``` to bundle and compile your es6 with source maps.

-I.e.

 ```
 {